castorini/pygaggle/docs/experiments-cbqa.md

 ### Using t5-xl-ssm-nq

 Note: This model is slightly over 10GB in size.
-If you wish to run this on a GPU, please choose one with > 10GB memory.
+If you wish to run this on a GPU, please choose one with memory > 10GB.
 ```bash
 python -um pygaggle.run.evaluate_closed_book_question_answering --data nq \
                                                                 --model-name google/t5-xl-ssm-nq \
                                                                 --device cuda:0
 ```

-The following output will be visible after it has finishes
+The following output will be visible after it finishes

 ```
 Exact Match Accuracy: 34.044321329639885